cmu-phil/tetrad-manual-rtd/docs/algorithms/lv-heuristic.md

 | `faithfulnessAssumed` | Controls BOSS’s initial adjacency filtering. |
 | `verbose` | Print detailed decisions. |

-LV-Dumb itself has few additional parameters—its simplicity is part of the design.
+LV-Heuristic itself has few additional parameters—its simplicity is part of the design.

 ---